fantastic-rambo/Voting-App/README.md

 ## Dependencies

-- The Voting App is built using web technologies and may require a specific stack (e.g., JavaScript, Node.js, databases) depending on your implementation.
+- The Voting App is built using web technologies and may require a specific stack (e.g. HTML, Python, Node.js, databases, etc) depending on your implementation.

 ## License